Ben Barnicoat: Karting

 Born in Chesterfield, Barnicoat began his racing career in karting at the age of nine.
+He competed at local kart tracks in the United Kingdom during his early career, including Wombwell Kart Track in Barnsley, and has cited fellow British driver and eventual IMSA teammate Jack Hawksworth as one of the older competitors he watched and learned from.

-In 2007 he clinched the WTP Cadet Open and Motors TV Cadet Karting Championship titles as well as becoming WTP "Little Green Man" Vice Champion.
-In 2008 he graduated to KF3 category in which he participated in the MSA Formula Kart Starts championship and Kartmasters GP.
-He did remarkably well in both, securing 4th in Formula Kart Stars and 7th at Kartmasters.
+In 2007, he clinched the WTP Cadet Open and Motors TV Cadet Karting Championship titles as well as becoming WTP "Little Green Man" Vice Champion.
+In 2008, he graduated to KF3 category in which he participated in the MSA Formula Kart Starts championship and Kartmasters GP.
+He did remarkably well in both, securing fourth in Formula Kart Stars and seventh at Kartmasters.
 Barnicoat returned the year after and won Kartmasters GP, Formula Kart Stars and finished Vice-Champion in the Super One Junior Championship.
 By 2012, Barnicoat had claimed the CIK-FIA KF2 European Championship too.
-In 2015 Barnicoat claimed the Kart Masters GP Trophy in both the Senior Rotax and Iame X30 class, becoming the first driver to take two Kart Masters Championships in one day.
-Barnicoat has since continued to compete in the Kart Masters event and is now the most successful driver with 9 titles to his name.
+In 2015, Barnicoat claimed the Kart Masters GP Trophy in both the Senior Rotax and Iame X30 class, becoming the first driver to take two Kart Masters Championships in one day.
+Barnicoat has since continued to compete in the Kart Masters event and is now the most successful driver with nine titles to his name.
 Claiming Snr X30 in 2017/18/19 and snr rotax too in 2019.

 Formula Renault

-In 2013 Barnicoat made his début in single-seaters, taking part in the Protyre Formula Renault Autumn Cup for Fortec Motorsports, and won the cup with two wins.
+In 2013, Barnicoat made his début in single-seaters, taking part in the Protyre Formula Renault Autumn Cup for Fortec Motorsports, and won the cup with two wins.

 Barnicoat continued his collaboration with Fortec into 2014, competing in the Formula Renault 2.0 NEC and Formula Renault 2.0 Alps series.